Red Meat (film): Production

 When writing the screenplay for what would eventually become Red Meat, director Allison Burnett reimagined and repurposed scenes from an unpublished first novel, titled Orwell’s Year, which was written ten years before, while Burnett was living in New York City.
 Burnett described the script as being dark and deeply personal, and he harbored "only the vaguest hopes of directing it."
 Shortly after the completion of the screenplay, a small production company offered to buy it and for David Burton Morris to direct it.
 Morris's 1988 film Patti Rocks is described as having been an influence on Burnett in the writing of Red Meat.
 However, another production company called Treehouse Films was also interested and already had financing in place for the project.
 They gave Burnett the added incentive of letting him direct the film himself.
 The film would be shot in Los Angeles.

 Release

 The film was first shown at the Slamdance Film Festival in 1997.
-In May 1998, it screened at the Cannes Film Festival in France, and in November of that year it aired on the Sundance Channel on five separate occasions.
+In May 1998, it screened at the Cannes Film Festival in France, and in November of that year it aired on the Sundance Channel on five occasions.